tobyscott25/webpack-mfe-demo/README.md

-# Micro-frontend PoC in TypeScript
+# Webpack micro-frontend demo

-A simple micro-frontend PoC in TypeScript using Module Federation.
+A simple micro-frontend demo in TypeScript using Webpack Module Federation.

 Features in this PoC: